shaunrd0/klips/README.md

     └── setup-vim.sh
 ```

+### ansible

-ansible  - Ansible roles, playbooks
+Ansible roles, playbooks
  - apt-up.yml - Playbook to update servers / groups ad hoc
  - core.yml  - Playbook example for using core configuration role
  - docker.yml - Playbook example for using docker install role (Debian / Ubuntu)
- - hosts - Same ansible hosts file
+ - hosts - Sample / partially default ansible hosts file
  - make-host.yml - Playbook example for using multiple roles together to create a new host
  - nginx.yml - Playbook example for using nginx role
  - roles - Some simple Ansible roles created with `ansible-galaxy init <role> --offline` command
- -- core - Role to configure a new host with basic authentication / package settings
+  - core - Role to configure a new host with basic authentication / package settings
- -- docker - Role to install docker, docker-compose, configure docker user group (Debian / Ubuntu)
+  - docker - Role to install docker, docker-compose, configure docker user group (Debian / Ubuntu)
- -- nginx - Role to install and configure a new nginx webserver on a host
+  - nginx - Role to install and configure a new nginx webserver on a host

-configs
+### configs
  - .vimrc - Various settings for vim, can be copied or used with setup-vim.sh)
  - .vimrc-README - What these settings do, output when setup-vim.sh is ran.)

-plates
+### plates
  - cpp-cmake - Simple cpp executable template, built using cmake
  - cpp-launcher - Simple cpp launcher template, built using cmake.
 Easily expandable.

-refs
+### refs
  - doxygenROT - Basic rule-of-thumb for Doxygen commenting

-scripts
+### scripts
  - adduser.sh - Script to add new user, run with sudo if you want to configure / allow user to sudo
- -- ./adduser - (Print help text)
+  - ./adduser - (Print help text)
- -- ./adduser <name> <userID> - (Don't need sudo if new user doesn't need it)
+  - ./adduser <name> <userID> - (Don't need sudo if new user doesn't need it)
- -- sudo ./adduser <name> <userID>
+  - sudo ./adduser <name> <userID>
- -- sudo ./adduser jeff 1005 - (Create jeff user and assign userID to 1005)
+  - sudo ./adduser jeff 1005 - (Create jeff user and assign userID to 1005)
- -- Follow prompts to configure password / sudo depending on needs of new user
+  - Follow prompts to configure password / sudo depending on needs of new user
  - cmake-build.sh - Script to toss around and build cmake projects
  - README.md - Further clarification of scripts
  - setup-vim.sh - Script for setting up vim configuration
- -- Includes Pathogen Plugin manager
+  - Includes Pathogen Plugin manager
- -- Includes auto-completion (Clang_completion)
+  - Includes auto-completion (Clang_completion)
- -- Supertab completion interaction (Tab to interact with completion context)
+  - Supertab completion interaction (Tab to interact with completion context)
- -- Syntax highlighting
+  - Syntax highlighting
- -- Tabsize 2, use spaces in place of tabs
+  - Tabsize 2, use spaces in place of tabs
- -- auto indentation, mouse interaction when supported
+  - auto indentation, mouse interaction when supported
- -- Custom keybind (Ctrl-e for jumping windows || Ctrl-w still works if not in a tabbed terminal where the same will close the tab)
+  - Custom keybind (Ctrl-e for jumping windows || Ctrl-w still works if not in a tabbed terminal where the same will close the tab)
- -- See klips/configs/.vimrc-README for more information
+  - See klips/configs/.vimrc-README for more information